Meet The Team

 Kevin now resides in Spokane, WA, and is excited to connect with a new outdoor community in the Inland Northwest while maintaining his Kaf Adventures family.

-Kevin is an AMGA Apprentice Rock Guide, AMGA Single Pitch Instructor, Wilderness First Responder, AIARE Level 1 & 2, Outdoor Emergency Care Technician, Leave No Trace Trainer, and volunteer for Inland Northwest Search and Rescue.
+Kevin is an AMGA Apprentice Alpine & Ski Guide, AMGA Assistant Rock Guide, AMGA Single Pitch Instructor, Wilderness First Responder, AIARE Course Leader, Outdoor Emergency Care Technician, and Leave No Trace Trainer.

 Despite growing up in the flat suburbs of Chicago, John gained a love for wild places early in his life.
 After earning a degree in Wilderness Leadership from Prescott College, John began turning that love into a career.
 He has worked throughout the country, and internationally, guiding rock climbing, ice climbing, skiing and avalanche courses, sea kayaking, hiking, and even a few biking trips.
 He has spent much of this time teaching adventurous sports to high school and college aged students.